-For the time being, the only place to buy a Retroid Pocket 2 is through the Retroid store.
-Unfortunately, due to higher-than-expected demand, the supply chain has had a hard time keeping up with the demand for this console, and the wait time is currently about two months from the time you order the device.
-For the sake of transparency, they do offer a “delivery dashboard” that will give you an indication of when to expect your device to ship.
+For the time being, the only place to buy a Retroid Pocket 2+ or 3 is through the Retroid store.
+Unfortunately, due to higher-than-expected demand, and supply chain challenges, the company has had a hard time keeping up with the demand for this console, and the wait time can be up to two months from the time you order the device.
+For the sake of transparency, they do offer a (seldom accurate) “delivery dashboard” that will give you an indication of when to expect your device to ship.

-Pros: you can buy a Retroid Pocket 2
+Pros: you can buy a Retroid Pocket 2+ or 3

 One thing all retro handheld devices have in common is that they use SD cards to store their operating system and/or game files.
 So it’s a good idea to become familiar with the microSD cards out there, and where to find the best deals (hint: Amazon).

 Most devices come with a generic microSD card, and they are often prone to failure.
 Your safest bet is to replace it with a microSD card from a well-known brand (don’t worry, I’ll show you how to do that below).
 I recommend you store that original card somewhere safe in case you run into any issues in the future, and buy a new SD card from a reputable brand like SanDisk or Samsung to use in your device.